 The third member of the "uncertainty triplet" is model uncertainty (MU).
-The rainfallrunoff model based forecasting approach (e.g. ESP) requires the model to provide accurate initial conditions of the basin at the beginning of the forecast.
-The forecast

-- skill will undoubtedly be impaired with model uncertainty (Walker et al., 2003; Demirel et al., 2013).
-MU could be induced by systematic biases in model input, the structure of the model, and model parameters etc. (Walker et al., 2003).
-While errors in the model input and structure may not be readily reduced, we will only focus on the uncertainty of model parameters in this study through a process of model calibration, assuming that the input and structure as the model attructure is rebust.
-(Name and the structure of model calibration) and structure the study through a process of model calibration. - 20 the input as well as the model structure is robust.
+The rainfall-runoff model based forecasting approach (e.g., ESP) requires the model to provide accurate initial conditions of the basin at the beginning of the forecast.
+The forecast skill will undoubtedly be impaired with model uncertainty (Walker et al., 2005; Demirel et al., 2013).
+MU could be induced by systematic biases in model input, the structure of the model, and model parameters, etc. (Walker et al., 2005).
+While errors in the model input and structure may not be readily reduced, we will only focus on the uncertainty of model parameters in this study through a process of model calibration, assuming that the input as well as the model structure is robust.
 Shi et al. (2008) demonstrated the influence of hydrologic model calibration in the improvement of seasonal streamflow forecasting.

 The analyses in Sect.
-3 are based on the following hypotheses: (1) forecast skill varies with initial forecast date and forecast window; (2) the combined effect of IC and

-25 FC determines the reliable forecast window in hydrologic forecasting; (3) hydrologic model calibration should be a multi-objective optimization problem for reliable simulations of both high flows and low flows.
-We will test those hypotheses over the upper Hanjiang River basin (UHRB) in China by examining the relative roles of IC, FC and MU on hydrologic forecast.
+3 are based on the following hypotheses: (1) forecast skill varies with initial forecast date and forecast window; and (2) the combined effect of IC and FC determines the reliable forecast window in hydrologic forecasting.
+We will test these hypotheses over the upper Hanjiang River basin (UHRB) in China by examining the relative roles of IC, FC and MU on hydrologic forecast.
 UHRB is a typical rainfall-dominant river basin (see descriptions in Sect.
-2), which is also the headwater of South-to-North Water Transfer project (SNWT) in China.
-This study will broaden the application fields of ESP approach by testing its validity in rainfall-dominant rather than snow-dominant basins.
-The results will shed light on future application of ESP approach in similar basins.
+2), which is also the headwater of the south-to-north water transfer (SNWT) project in China.
+This study will broaden the application fields of the ESP approach by testing its validity in rainfall-dominant rather than snow-dominant basins.
+The results will shed light on future application of the ESP approach in similar basins.